 Discussion: OFMarker is used to turn on or off the initiator to target markers on the connection.
 IFMarker is used to turn on or off the target to initiator markers on the connection.
 The Default for each is No. OFMarkInt is used to set the interval for the initiator to target markers on the connection.
 IFMarkInt is used to set the interval for the target to initiator markers on the connection.
+IFMarkInt is used to set the interval for the target to initiator markers on the connection.
+IFMarkInt is used to set the interval for the target to initiator markers on the connection.
 The Default is 2048.
 OFMarkInt is Irrelevant when: OFMarker=No. IFMarkInt is Irrelevant when: IFMarker=No. If a specific key is not relevant for the current negotiation, the acceptor may answer with the constant "Irrelevant" for all types of negotiation.
 However the negotiation is not considered as failed if the answer is "Irrelevant".
 The "Irrelevant" answer is meant for those cases in which several keys are presented by a proposing party but the selection made by the acceptor for one of the keys makes other keys irrelevant.